 “The world crushes the dust under its feet, but the seeker after truth should be so humble that even the dust can crush him.” —Gandhi, The Story of My Experiments With Truth

-When we weren’t working or sitting around the kitchen table at meals, we went into town to eat at a restaurant and kill time at the internet cafe.
-But that was only on Sundays.
-The rest of the time we were working, and most of the working involved waiting.
-Waiting for the parrots to fly into the nets, which could take hours, or waiting for the parrots in the aviary to speak, which always took hours.
-Because there was so much waiting time, everyone did a lot of reading.
+When we weren’t working, we killed time at an internet cafe in town.
+But mostly we worked, and most of the work was waiting.
+Waiting for parrots to fly into the net or waiting for our captive parrots to speak: both took hours.
+With so much time on our hands, everyone did a lot of reading.
 And that’s where I got into trouble.

-It was Gandhi’s book that began my trouble, but actually I was already in trouble.
-Having just entered my twenties, I was confused and adrift.
-After a childhood spent obsessed with ants and filled with expectations from myself and others that I was going to grow up to become a famous entomologist (like my hero, E. O. Wilson), I began to doubt my path in my sophomore year of college.
-Studying insects began to feel meaningless.
-I felt confined by the idea of college and longed for escape.
-Eventually, inspired by a book on homeschooling, I took a five-year leave of absence from Cornell to “sail around the world” (that’s what I told my advisor and wrote on my leave of absence petition).
-I sold anything I couldn’t carry to my dormmates and drifted to New York City and then Seattle.
-I didn’t have a plan, but some deep dissatisfaction was working on me.
+But actually I was already in trouble.
+Planning from childhood on to become a famous entomologist (like my hero, E. O. Wilson), I began to doubt my path early in college.
+While I still loved insects, I felt confined by college life and longed for escape.
+So I took a five-year leave of absence from Cornell to “sail around the world” (that’s what I told my advisor and wrote on my leave of absence petition).
+I gave my dormmates anything I couldn’t carry, and when sailing didn’t pan out I drifted to New York City and then Seattle.
+I kept busy, but some deep dissatisfaction was working on me.
 I felt drawn to any books that could give me guidance, that could tell me what to do with my life.
 I read my first book on meditation in Seattle.
-Eventually, I ran out of money and drifted back to my parent’s house in San Diego, where my Mom convinced me, one aimless morning, to go back to Cornell.
+Eventually, I ran out of money and returned to my parent’s house in San Diego, where one aimless morning my Mom convinced me to go back to Cornell.

 I did, but whatever was gnawing at me had not stopped.

-My grades dropped, I skipped finals, and hid my performance from my parents.
+I started skipping classes and finals, and hid my failing grades from my parents.
 I rented movies most nights from Collegetown Video and ate bagel sandwiches and bags of pita bread.
 I isolated myself and felt very depressed.
 I wrote a lot of angry journal entries.

 I am not sure how I made it through those binges.
 I think largely by planning how I was going to compensate for them by going on even more restrictive diets or even by fasting.
 After all, Gandhi fasted, so it couldn’t be bad for me.
 But it set me up for even bigger binges.

-I began to recognize the danger of this cycle, and swore off diets altogether, but the bingeing wouldn’t quit.
+I began to recognize the danger of this cycle and swore off diets altogether, but the bingeing wouldn’t quit.
 I could not stop myself.
 Instead, desperate and lost, I planned even more extreme acts of righteousness and self-denial.
 I fasted completely for three days and violently spasmed when I broke my fast with four slices of nutella toast.
-I decided to cancel my flight home and, putting my trust in God, leave behind all my belongings (including my contacts) and hitchhike home on the Pan-American highway.
+I decided to cancel my flight home, leave behind all my belongings (including my glasses), and hitchhike home on the Pan-American highway, trusting in God to guide me.
 When I didn’t go through with it, I criticized myself for not being righteous enough.
-Only by an act of extreme self-abnegation did I feel I could regain God’s (and Gandhi’s) grace.
+Only by an act of extreme self-abnegation did I feel I could regain God’s and Gandhi’s grace.